oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

-Verification of the JWS JSON serialized SD-JWT follows the same rules defined in (#verification), except that the SD-JWT does not need to be split into component parts, the disclosures can be found in the respective member of the JSON object (or elsewhere), and Key Binding (if applicable) will be provided by means not specifically defined in this specification.
+Verification of the JWS JSON serialized SD-JWT follows the same rules defined in (#verification), except that the SD-JWT does not need to be split into component parts, the disclosures can be found in the respective member of the JSON object (or elsewhere).

 Using a payload similar to that from [Example 1](#example-1), the following is a non-normative example of a JWS JSON serialized SD-JWT from an Issuer with all the respective Disclosures.